Clinical Quality Assurance

 Our commitment to quality

-We are a leading medical charity that provides diagnostic and imaging services to patients.
-Our service has some of the most technologically advanced diagnostic imaging equipment, including two of Europe’s only 3.0 Tesla Mobile MRI Scanners, and the latest PET/CT scanning technology.
+Our service has some of the most technologically advanced diagnostic imaging equipment, including one of Europe’s 3.0 Tesla Mobile MRI Scanners, and the latest PET/CT scanning technology.
 We work closely with the NHS, offering an efficient and innovative service to patients.

 To continue to streamline our patient’s pathway and maintain the excellent standards of imaging and reporting, we support all our clinical processes with a thorough commitment to quality – and a robust Quality Management System.
 Our clinical governance structure and audit processes enable us to constantly evaluate our clinical service and develop if required.

-We were the first diagnostic imaging service to meet the Quality Standard for Imaging (QSI) standards and the first imaging service to be accredited with ISO 9001:2008.
-We are also registered with the Care Quality Commission (CQC).
+We were the first diagnostic imaging service to meet the Quality Standard for Imaging (QSI) standards and the first imaging service to be certified with ISO 9001:2008.
+We are registered with the Care Quality Commission (CQC).

-Cobalt are working safely during the current COVID-19 situation for the optimum protection of our patients and staff.
-Click here to read our latest Working safely during COVID-19 document: Working safely during COVID-19 - Cobalt Health January 2021 Update
+Cobalt is working safely during the current COVID-19 situation for the optimum protection of our patients and staff.
+Click the following link to read our latest Working safely during COVID-19 document: Working safely during COVID-19 – Cobalt Health.

 Quality Standard for Imaging (QSI)